TOWARD A NEW, GREEN ECONOMY

 Let’s guarantee Net Neutrality by building an affordable, accessible public internet utility for all Portlanders that addresses inequities, develops municipal infrastructure, creates jobs and fuels our local economy.
 Cities around the country, like Sandy, OR and Chattanooga, TN, have already launched municipal broadband.

-Taxpayer funded giveaways to private developers isn’t building an economy for all.
-Instead, we should invest in small business incubation and subsidies to launch worker-owned cooperatives.
+Taxpayer funded giveaways to out-of-state corporations and private developers isn’t building an economy for all.
+We should instead support small business incubation and worker-owned cooperatives.

 We should stop doing business with the forces who wrecked our economy.
 The people can step in and use municipal banking to rebuild communities across our city—and kick corporate bankers like Wells Fargo to the curb.